lambda-solutions/moodle-search_elasticsearch/README.md

 Elasticsearch Search Engine for Moodle
 ---------------------------------------

-A plugin to use ElasticSearch as Moodle Global Search engine
+A plugin to use ElasticSearch as Moodle Global Search engine.
+It should be compatible with version 2.3.3 of ElasticSearch.

 Install
 -------